Visiting Barbados: Pros and Cons

 No place is perfect though, so here are things we don’t like as much.

-Airport: The airport can’t absorb all the passengers who arrive within a 3 hour time frame so plan to spend 1+ hours going through customs/immigration.
+1) Airport: The airport can’t absorb all the passengers who arrive within a 3 hour time frame so plan to spend 1+ hours going through customs/immigration.
 The same can be said when you return to the airport to catch your flight back home; be prepared to wait 1+ hour to each your gate.
 Flights are outdoor and there are not jet bridges; stairs or a ramp are used which can be challenging for those with limited mobility.
 Be mindful that Saturdays are the busiest day.
+We are unsure how this will be now that we are in COVID times but we do consider the lack of clarity and information about the requirements for visitors to be a major con at this time.

 Tip: If you can, fly on the JetBlue red-eye flight from JFK to arrive in the morning and avoid the long lineups.